Ali-Mikael/Pen-testing/h6-shells.md

 };
 </script>
 ```
-As soon as the victim browses to our site the file is downloaded, don't even have to click anything (..themselves, the script does it for us) 😉:
+As soon as the victim browses to our site the file is downloaded, don't even have to click anything ....themselves, the script does it for us!

 <img width="1926" height="621" alt="2026-05-04-01:20:08" src="https://github.com/user-attachments/assets/554a43ac-82e3-4ffe-b98f-805af5f73aa0" />